intel0ut/OnStep_3.16-Instein/README.md

-     Esp8266 by ESP8266 Community v2.4.2 Board (required for built-in wifi firmware) U8G2 by Oliver v2.28.6 Library (required only for SmartHandController) Ephemeris by Marscaper (single version library, required only for SmartHandController)
- - ADITIONALLY YOU MUST MADE A CHANGE on your HardwareSerial.ccp file code lines 10 & 14, this file is usually located on:
+     Esp8266 by ESP8266 Community v2.4.2 Board (required for built-in wifi firmware) U8G2 by Oliver v2.28.6 Library (required only for SmartHandController) Ephemeris by Marscaper (single version library, required only for SmartHandController) -ADITIONALLY YOU MUST MADE A CHANGE on your HardwareSerial.ccp file code lines 10 & 14, this file is usually located on:
      C:\Users\xxxx\AppData\Local\Arduino15\packages\esp32\hardware\esp32\1.0.1\cores\esp32\HardwareSerial.ccp
      Change the lines "#define RX1 9" & "#define TX1 10" by "#define RX1 21" & "#define TX1 22" respectively.
      This change is mandatory for this firmware to work and in this way, OnStep AUX port will work as second serial port an enable